henderjon/firehoser/README.md

 ### Is there anything else I ought to know?

-  - The default HTTP server is better than the TCP server.
-  - If you use the TCP server, idle connections are closed after 3 seconds.
   - The library `writesplitter` is useful on it's own, and has it's own [README.md](writesplitter).
   - All HTTP requests must be a POST, but the body is not parsed (e.g. form-encoded data will get logged as is)
   - All HTTP requests have to send a custom header ('X-Omnilog-Stream').
 As of now